Apply for an AIP Course

 - Learning Agreements approved by AIP will be routed to the Internship Supervisor for their approval.

-- Once the internship has been approved via the Learning Agreement, you may request enrollment in an AIP course.
+- Once the internship has been approved via the Learning Agreement, you may request enrollment in an AIP course via the Triton Enrollment Authorization (TEA) system.

-Every student participating in AIP 97/197 works with a faculty advisor to develop a research paper or project relevant to the internship experience.
+Students participating in AIP 97/197/197P work with individual faculty advisors to develop a final deliverable (paper or project) relevant to the internship experience.
 See our Finding a Faculty Advisor Guide (PDF) for advice on approaching faculty to serve in this role.

 - Identify a planned final deliverable (paper/project) with your Faculty Advisor